exakat/php-dictionary/dictionary/disable-functions.ini.rst

 This directive requires a list of PHP functions, separated by a comma, and set in the PHP.ini file: this is read at startup time and cannot be changed later.

 ``disable_functions`` only works on PHP native functions, and extension functions.
-It is not possible to preemptively disable a custom function: this may be achieved by defining the forbidden function, and assigning it a warning, or no operation (see ``auto_prepend_file``).
+It is not possible to preemptively disable a custom function: this may be achieved by defining the forbidden function, and assigning it a warning, or no operation.

 Disabled functions appear as undefined: in fact, they can also be redefined, with a custom code and then used.